wechaty/docusaurus/docusaurus/docs/api/wechaty-message.md

 ### message.mentionSelf\(\) ⇒ `Promise <boolean>`

-* Checks if a message is  self mention.
-* Returns `true` for self mention messages
+The method checks if a message is a self mention.It returns `true` for self mention messages.Here is an example:

 ### Example